simpsonry1620/LLM-Inference-Calculator/README.md

 - The `logging/` directory is included in `.gitignore`.
 - A visualization page is available in the Web GUI at the `/visualize` endpoint.
 - This page displays a sortable and filterable table of logged calculations (from both CLI and Web logs).
 - Users can select entries from the table and plot comparisons of VRAM usage and Tokens/sec.

+## Development

+For setting up a development environment and contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md).

+## Known Issues and Future Work

+We are continuously working to improve the accuracy and functionality of the calculator.
+Here are some areas identified for future enhancement, tracked via GitHub Issues:

+*   **GPU Definition Accuracy**: Add missing GPU specifications like the NVIDIA RTX 6000 Ada Generation to `gpus.py` for improved hardware matching.
+(Tracked in Issue #\[INSERT_ISSUE_1_NUMBER_HERE])
+*   **Inference Optimization Modeling**: Enhance the internal performance model to better account for the impact of optimizations like Fused Multi-Head Attention (fMHA), padding removal, and chunked prefill used in modern inference engines like TensorRT-LLM.
+(Tracked in Issue #\[INSERT_ISSUE_2_NUMBER_HERE])
+*   **KV Cache Precision Verification**: Verify and potentially refine how KV cache precision is handled in calculations, ensuring it aligns with common practices (e.g., matching model precision or using specific types like FP8) and accurately reflects memory usage.
+(Tracked in Issue #\[INSERT_ISSUE_3_NUMBER_HERE])

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.